CodSeqCP01/codseqcp/README.md

 	conda list

 	# CODSEQCP set of scripts will be located at something like  ~/miniconda3/envs/codseqcp-0.0.1/lib/python3.8/site-packages/CODSEQCP
-	# you can move the package folder to some convenient working directory and run the main codseqcp.py from there with the test samples;
+	# you can move the package folder to some convenient working directory;
-	# e.g.
+	# e.g. copy CODSEQCP to your home directory;

 	cp -r CODSEQCP ~/

 	cd ~/CODSEQCP

+	# and run the main codseqcp.py script from there with the test samples as per the Usage instructions